 - Both hunters can hunt on the same day but must remain in designated area.
 NO EXCEPTIONS.
 Hunters located outside the designated area will have their permits revoked and will not be permitted to enter back onto premises.

-- No fasteners will be inserted to tree (screw in steps).
+- No fasteners are to be inserted to tree (screw-in steps).
 Hunters must wear a safety harness when hunting from an elevated tree stand.
 Hunter’s name, address and phone number must be marked on their tree stand.
 Hunters must remove all stands no later than one week after the end of deer hunting season.

 - Hunters must harvest one Antlerless deer (doe) before harvesting an Antlered deer (buck).

-- Hunter must carry permit while going to and from the designated hunting area.
+Hunter must carry permit while going to and from the designated hunting area.
 Copies are not permitted.
-Hunters must also display parking tag and park in designated parking areas.
+Hunters must also display provided parking tag and park in designated parking areas.